nepfaff/iiwa_setup/README.md

 ## Installation

 This repo uses Poetry for dependency management.
-To setup this project, first install [Poetry](https://python-poetry.org/docs/#installation) and, make sure to have Python3.10 installed on your system.
+To set up this project, first install [Poetry](https://python-poetry.org/docs/#installation) and, make sure to have Python3.10 installed on your system.

-Then, configure poetry to setup a virtual environment that uses Python 3.10:
+Then, configure poetry to set up a virtual environment that uses Python 3.10:
 ```
 poetry env use python3.10
 ```